Frequently Asked Questions

 Who can come?

-BroncoHack is open to undergraduate, and graduate students from any accredited institution.
+BroncoHack is open to undergraduate and graduate students from any accredited institution and those who have graduated within a year of the start date.

 Do I sign up as a team or individually?

 Sign up is done individually.
 If you do not have a team, we will find one for you.
-Team size can be between 2 and 6 members.
+Team size can be between from 2 to 6 members.

 What would be a good team formation?

-We would recommend a balance between engineering and business students (at least 1 business student for presentation abilities).
-We recommend that each group consists of four to five members of different backgrounds in business and engineering/computer science.
+We would recommend a balance between CS/engineering and business students (at least 1 business student for presentation abilities).

 How do i submit my project?